Veterans Benefits from the State of Texas

 Disabled veterans who meet certain requirements, their surviving spouses and the spouses and minor children of a person who dies on active duty in the U. S. Armed Forces are eligible for property tax exemptions on the appraised value of their property.
 The exemption is mandatory and applies to taxes levied by all taxing authorities in the state.
 A veteran, whose service-connected disabilities are rated less than 10 percent by the Department of Veteran Affairs (DVA), or a branch of the Armed Forces, is not entitled to property tax exemption.
 You will need a letter from the Department of Veteran Affairs showing your current disability rating.
 Contact the DVA at 800-827-1000 to get this letter.
 The appraisal district will not take your DVA award letter.
 You will also need your discharge document.
-Contact the Tarrant Appraisal District at 817-284-0024 for more information.
-Their website is www.tad.org.
+Contact the Tarrant Appraisal District at 817-284-0024 for more information also view the Tarrant Appraisal District website.

 Disabled Veterans License Plates and Parking Placards